-Specifically, in order to create measures that contain levels of performance that allow for differentiation districts should examine baseline data for each measure, calculating the range and average performance across campuses.

-Using this information, along with the performance goals set by the district, the performance levels can be set to reflect placing the average at a C, or mid-level, range and creating the remaining levels to reflect levels that correspond with current district rates and goals.
+Specifically, in order to create measures that contain levels of performance that allow for differentiation, with assigned standards for achieving differentiated levels, districts should examine baseline data for each measure, calculating the range and average performance across campuses.
+Using this information, along with the performance goals set by the district, the performance levels can be set to reflect placing the average at a C, or mid-level, range and creating the remaining levels to reflect levels of differentiation that correspond with current district rates and goals.

-In order to provide for the assignment of a letter grade of A, B, C, D, or F, districts should use the levels of differentiation created from the current baseline average and goals to set standards for each level based on setting the average at a C, or mid-level, with the higher A and

-B levels designating levels considered exceptional and good, respectively, with the lower D and F levels designating levels considered needs improvement and unacceptable, respectively.
+In order to provide for the assignment of a letter grade of A, B, C, D, or F, districts should use the levels of differentiation created from the current baseline average and goals to set standards for each level based on setting the average at a C, or mid-level, with the higher A and B levels designating levels considered exceptional and good, respectively, with the lower D and F levels designating levels considered needs improvement and unacceptable, respectively.